SofKapa/sofkapa-photo/_posts/2025-03-19-family-session-at-the-park.md

 ---
 layout: post
-title: Golden Hour Family Picnic in the Park
+title: Family Picnic in the Park
 description: Outdoor family sessions photographed in soft evening light, focusing on quiet interactions and everyday beauty.
 For those looking to capture love, laughter, and connection with loved ones.
 location: Melbourne, Australia
 featured: false